-Operating difficulties at our manufacturing plants could adversely affect our operating results.
+Operating difficulties at our manufacturing facilities could adversely affect our operating results.

 Producing starches and sweeteners through corn refining is a capital intensive industry.
-We have 44 plants and have preventive maintenance and de-bottlenecking programs designed to maintain and improve grind capacity and facility reliability.
-If we encounter operating difficulties at a plant for an extended period of time or start-up problems with any capital improvement projects, we may not be able to meet a portion of sales order commitments and could incur significantly higher operating expenses, both of which could adversely affect our operating results.
+We conduct preventive maintenance and de-bottle-necking programs at our 46 manufacturing facilities designed to maintain and improve grind capacity and facility reliability.
+If we encounter operating difficulties at a facility for an extended period of time or start-up problems with any capital improvement projects, we may not be able to meet a portion of sales order commitments and could incur significantly higher operating expenses, both of which could adversely affect our operating results.
 We also use boilers to generate steam required in our production processes.
-An event that impaired the operation of a boiler for an extended period of time could have a significant adverse effect on the operations of any plant in which such event occurred.
+An event that impaired the operation of a boiler for an extended period of time could have a significant adverse effect on the operations of any manufacturing facility in which such event occurred.

-Also, we are subject to risks related to such matters as product safety and quality; compliance with environmental, health and safety and food safety regulations; and customer product liability claims.
+In addition, we are subject to risks related to such matters as product safety and quality; compliance with environmental, health and safety and food safety regulations; and customer product liability claims.
 The liabilities that could result from these risks may not always be covered by, or could exceed the limits of, our insurance coverage related to product liability and food safety matters.
 In addition, negative publicity caused by product liability and food safety matters may damage our reputation.
 The occurrence of any of the matters described above could adversely affect our revenues and operating results.